Reliability in Azure Virtual Machines

 All cloud-hosted applications should follow the Azure transient fault handling guidance when they communicate with any cloud-hosted APIs, databases, and other components.
 For more information, see Recommendations for handling transient faults.

-Applications running on your VMs should implement appropriate fault-handling strategies to ensure that any temporary interruptions in service don't impact your workload.
+Applications that run on your VMs should implement appropriate fault-handling strategies to ensure that any temporary interruptions in service don't affect your workload.

 Availability zone support